kwd-it/contextualwp/docs/IMPROVEMENTS.md

   - No tests present.
 - [ ] Documentation improvements (examples, troubleshooting)
   - Check README.md for completeness.
-- [ ] Use the right model for each request to reduce costs
+- [x] Use the right model for each request to reduce costs
-  - Currently, all requests may use expensive models (e.g., GPT-4).
-Add logic to select cheaper models (e.g., GPT-3.5) where appropriate to reduce per-request cost.
+  - Implemented via Smart Model Selector.
+Automatically selects optimal model (4o-mini, 4o, 4.1, Haiku, Sonnet, Opus) based on prompt size and complexity.

 ## Suggestions / Backlog
 - Add a provider class/interface for easier extension